Call on the Cayman Islands for unparalleled scuba diving, snorkeling… Read More →

 Surfing is an integral part of Sayulita and is considered by many to be the lifeblood of the village.
 Through a sea of umbrellas, beers, margaritas, restaurants, bars, and of course a crowd of surfers, the spirit of Sayulita flows through all the excitement and energy of Sayulita Beach.

 “The beach has a diversity of people and things to do,” says Lindsey Plencner, destination strategy manager at Funjet Vacations.
 “You can be active or just sit there with a bucket of beer and do nothing.
 They cater to all of that.”

 Visitors can learn to surf at any one of the beachfront schools, while experts can ride some of the most advanced and amazing waves there are.
 If surfing isn’t really your thing, you can always catch a tour, snorkel, bodysurf or even try your hand at boogie boarding.
 Don’t worry; if you prefer, there’s nothing wrong with sitting by the beach and simply drinking it all in.

 CELEBRATE FESTIVAL SAYULITA

-While the local flair of Sayulita is potent all year round, Festival Sayulita (February 1-5, 2017) is an annual event that has become one of the most memorable times of the year for the village.
+While the local flair of Sayulita is potent all year round, Festival Sayulita (January 30-February 3, 2019) is an annual event that has become one of the most memorable times of the year for the village.
 This festival has quickly become a top destination for filmmakers, brewers and other trades to showcase their work and share their craft.
 Festival Sayulita screens over 60 films from all over the world and pairs with Mexico wineries, distilleries and breweries to create incredibly memorable dinners.
 Along with unique music and other yearly surprises, Festival Sayulita is truly a celebration of the village, Mexico and the world.